A statistical model for quantum spin and photon number states: Spin 1/2

 The next logical step is to consider arbitrary values of $\theta_{ab}$, which in turn requires $n$ to become arbitrarily large.
 As we saw in the $n=2$ example, it is essential that we be able to count the number of ontic states associated with a given set of quantum numbers.
-For the $n=2$ case, this can be done explicitly due to the relatively small number of ontic states.
+For the $n=2$ case, this can be done manually due to the relatively small number of ontic states.
 Unfortunately, as $n$ increases, this approach quickly becomes infeasible.
 To overcome this, we must borrow some technology from combinatorics.
 This will enable us to efficiently count the number of sequences associated with each unique set of quantum numbers.
 However, to make use of this technology, we need to take another step in our formalism.

-At the moment, we can use the quantum numbers $n$, $j$, $m$, and $l$ to count the number ontic states associated with a given event.
-We just need a map which converts these quantum numbers into the counts $\tilde{A}$, $\tilde{B}$, $\tilde{C}$, and $\tilde{D}$, which is a straight forward task in linear algebra (Table \ref{tab: base-4}).
+At the moment, we can use the quantum numbers $n$, $j$, $m$, and $l$ to count the number of ontic states associated with a given measurement event.
+We just need a map that converts these quantum numbers into the counts $\tilde{A}$, $\tilde{B}$, $\tilde{C}$, and $\tilde{D}$, which is a straight forward task in linear algebra (Table \ref{tab: base-4}).
 These counts can then be used in the following combinatorial expression to determine the number of sequences associated with the given quantum numbers, where $n=\tilde{A} + \tilde{B} + \tilde{C} + \tilde{D}$:

-Provided we know $n$ and $\theta_{ab}$, we can also use this approach to count the number of maps.
+Provided we know $n$ and $\theta_{ab}$, we can also use this approach to count the number of possible maps.
 The only difference in that case is that the counts $\tilde{C}$ and $\tilde{D}$ are always $0$.
-Thus, given particular choices for the quantum numbers $n$, $j$, $m_{a1}$, $l_{a1}$, $m_{b2}$, $l_{b2}$, and $\theta_{ab}$, we can determine the cardinality of the ontic state spaces associated with Alice's and Bob's events, as well as the total number of maps.
+Thus, given particular choices for the quantum numbers $n$, $j$, $m_{a1}$, $l_{a1}$, $m_{b2}$, $l_{b2}$, and $\theta_{ab}$, we can determine the cardinality of the ontic state spaces associated with Alice's and Bob's measurement events, as well as the total number of maps.
 Unfortunately, this approach to counting does not preserve the full product of Alice's and Bob's measurement events, as depicted in equation (\ref{eq: set of all base-16 sequences}).
 That is, we will not be able to enforce the full context of the experiment.
 To do this, we must learn to count base-16 sequences, which will require the introduction of base-16 counts.

-To generalize our approach to calculating relative frequencies for large $n$, which we will refer to as probabilities herein, we need to learn how to count the ontic states of full experiments.
-In particular, we need a way to count the ontic states of experiments that allow us to control not only $m_{a1}$ and $m_{b2}$, but also $\theta_{ab}$.
-To accomplish this task, we will need to once again expand our alphabet.